UNCLASSIFIED (U)

 (6) (U) The exception to this is a child who had been conceived but was not born (was in utero) as of the date on which the petitioner acquired status (see 9 FAM 203.5-8 paragraph d below).

 (7) (U) Relationships created after the date of the petitioner’s asylum grant do not qualify for Form I-730 purposes, although the petitioning asylee may be eligible to file a Form I-130 for the same individual once that refugee or asylee adjusts to LPR status or request humanitarian parole.
-If you encounter a child who was born after the petitioner’s grant of asylum, please contact the VO/F analyst who covers V92s to discuss potential options.
+If you encounter a child who was born after the petitioner’s grant of asylum, contact the VO/F analyst who covers V92s to discuss potential options.

 (8) (U) A qualifying relationship will cease to exist if, before the approval of the Form I-730 or a beneficiary’s admission into the United States, the petitioner and spouse divorce, the petitioner’s child marries (see 9 FAM 203.5-14 below), or the petitioner dies (see 9 FAM 203.5-2 above).

 b.
 (U) Evidence of Relationship: V92 beneficiaries must be prepared to show evidence of family relationship.
-Consular officers should examine marriage, death, divorce, and/or birth certificates or certificates of adoption, if available.
+You should examine marriage, death, divorce, and/or birth certificates or certificates of adoption, if available.
 If civil documents are not available, credible oral testimony and secondary documentary evidence may be used.
 Although specific documentary evidence is not required, the burden of proof is on the V92 beneficiary to verify the existence of qualifying relationship.
-Officers should review the beneficiary’s qualifying family relationship to the petitioner, including, in the case of a spouse, that the marriage is valid for immigration purposes.
+You should review the beneficiary’s qualifying family relationship to the petitioner, including, in the case of a spouse, that the marriage is valid for immigration purposes.

 c.
 (U) Qualifying as a V92 Spouse: To qualify as a V92 beneficiary spouse, the individual must meet the definition of spouse as defined in INA 101(a)(35).
 You should follow the guidance at 9 FAM 102.8-1 for determining whether the marriage is valid for immigration purposes.
 In general, a marriage is valid for immigration purposes if it was legally performed in the place of celebration and is legally recognized.
-A non-exhaustive list of indications of a marriage includes description and photos of a marriage ceremony, cohabitation over a period of time, and children born to the union.
+A non-exhaustive list of indications of a marriage includes description and photos of a marriage ceremony, cohabitation over time, and children born to the union.
 If DNA is requested to verify the relationship, it should not be recorded separately in ACRS since it is already included in the amount USCIS reimburses CA for these cases.

 (1) (U) Testimonial Evidence: Testimonial evidence alone may be sufficient to establish the validity of a marriage, but where additional corroborating evidence of a marriage should be available, you should request this evidence.
 If a marriage occurred in a country of origin from which a beneficiary has fled, it may be unreasonable to expect a refugee to return to the country of origin to obtain documentation.
 In cases where you conclude that requesting this evidence is not reasonable, the beneficiary still has the burden of proving a legally valid marriage, and you must thoroughly document your conclusions in the case notes.

 (2) (U) Informal Marriages: An informal marriage also may be valid for V92 processing where the spouses demonstrate that they are unable to have their marriage legally recognized in the place of celebration due to their flight from persecution and circumstances beyond their control or due to restrictive laws or practices in their country of origin or country of first asylum.
 See USCIS memorandum "Revised Guidance on Informal ("Camp") Marriages" dated February 14, 2022.
 For the exception to apply, spouses who have been prevented from obtaining a valid marriage or formal perfection of the marriage must show indications of a marriage.
-A non-exhaustive list of indicia of a marriage includes the color of a marriage ceremony, cohabitation over a period of time, holding themselves out to be spouses over a period of time and children born to the union.
+A non-exhaustive list of indicia of a marriage includes the color of a marriage ceremony, cohabitation over time, holding themselves out to be spouses over time and children born to the union.

 (3) (U) Proxy Marriage: The terms “spouse,” “wife,” and “husband” do not include a spouse, wife, or husband by reason of any marriage ceremony where the contracting parties thereto are not physically present in the presence of each other (i.e., proxy marriages), unless the marriage has been consummated.
 See 9 FAM 102.8-1(D).